Annual Health Checkup for Lifestyle Diseases (2026 Guide to Early Detection & Prevention)

 Mental Health Awareness

-At checkup, you can report on mood swings, the quality of sleep or anxiety to your physician, which will allow recognizing the primary symptoms of depression or burnout.
+During checkup, you can report about your mood swings, the quality of sleep or anxiety to your physician, which may be easy to recognize the primary symptoms of depression or burnout.

 Prevention of Lifestyle Diseases